kovetskiy/prols/README.md

 Use `use_gitignore: true` if you want prols to use .gitignore for list of files/directories to ignore (glob patterns work too).

-Full configuration file will look like in this file: [prols.conf](prols.conf) Let's save this file to `~/.config/prols/prols.conf` and run it in this
+Complete configuration file will look like in this file: [prols.conf](prols.conf) Let's save this file to `~/.config/prols/prols.conf` and run it in this
 project: